Social and Emotional Teaching and Learning - TTC 119 (new!)

 This course focuses on what instructional practices best support fuller acquisition of social and emotional competencies for all students.
 Through practical and interactive learning activities, participants in the course will address:

-1. What instructional and assessment practices will best help my students:
+- What SEL instructional and assessment practices will best mitigate emotions to help my students learn?

-2. How can I best leverage the existing curriculum to advance social and emotional competencies for my students?
+- How do I best leverage the existing curriculum and classroom practices to advance social and emotional competencies for my students?

 This course best supports teachers teaching in grades 1 through 12.